 This is another popular ASIC-resistant cryptocurrency which values the importance of equity when it comes to crypto mining.
 With a market capitalisation in the vicinity of $ 3 billion, Monero (XMR) continues to be amongst the most profitable cryptocurrencies you can look to mine.
-The current mining reward is 2.15 XMR per block and the total number of blocks expected to be supplied are 2,272,762.
+Mining Monero earns miners a current reward of 2.15 XMR per block and the total number of blocks expected to be supplied are 2,272,762.
 It employs the CryptoNightR hashing function and you can mine it with CPU and GPU devices.

 Launched only a few years ago in 2018, Ravencoin (RVN) emerged from a Bitcoin hard fork.
 This cryptocurrency has gained widespread popularity owing to its special features, for instance, its mobile crypto wallet (along with seed phrases), messaging and RVN voting.
 Additionally, it gets traded fairly actively on all major cryptocurrency exchanges, making it extremely liquid in nature.
-It’s an attractive cryptocurrency for the miners because of its KawPow protocol and X16R hashing function.
+Mining Ravencoin is attractive for miners because of its KawPow protocol and X16R hashing function.
 The block mining reward for Ravencoin stands at 5,000 RVN per block as of now.

 Dash (DASH) is a hard fork of Litecoin and came into being in January 2014.
 It has a market cap of around $ 1.07 billion and is well-known for enabling secure and swift transactions across the world through PrivateSend and InstantSend.
 The hashing algorithm used is X11, a creation of Evan Duffield, the Dash founder.
-There are a total of 9.96 million DASH in circulation right now and the current reward for mining each block stands at 2.88 DASH.
+There are a total of 9.96 million DASH in circulation right now and the current reward for mining Dash stands at 2.88 DASH per block.

 10. Bitcoin Gold

 Another one of Bitcoin hard forks, Bitcoin Gold (BTG) was launched in 2017.
 How it differed from Bitcoin was that it used Equihash instead of the PoW algorithm.
 The idea was to democratise Bitcoin mining and disallow the usage of specialised mining equipment.
 This cryptocurrency was designed specifically to be mined with GPU devices, and can be considered an excellent option for anyone seeking a profitable cryptocurrency to mine this year.
-The reward per block is 6.25 coins and there are around 18.6 million BTG in existence today.
+The reward for mining Bitcoin Gold is 6.25 coins per block and there are around 18.6 million BTG in existence today.

 What Is Cryptocurrency Mining?